kyma-project/test-infra/pkg/logger/README.md

 `pkg/logger` is a structured logging library for GCP-based workloads.
 It provides a unified logging interface that automatically routes log entries based on the runtime environment — to console (stdout/stderr) when running on GCP, or directly to the Cloud Logging API when running outside GCP.

-The package was created to satisfy ADR-006 and replaces direct usage of `go.uber.org/zap` across the codebase.
+The package atisfies ADR-006 and replaces direct usage of `go.uber.org/zap` across the codebase.

 ## Prerequisites